surfer190/fixes/docs/redis/redis-basics.md

 category: Redis
 date: '2020-06-14'
 summary: ''
-title: Redis Labs
+title: Redis Basics
 ---
 # Redis

-Remote Dictionary Server
+* Remote Dictionary Server

-Database for the instant experience
+* Database for the instant experience

-In memory open source database
+* In memory open source database

-Redis Enterprise is the product - backups, replication and clustering.
+* Redis Enterprise is the product - backups, replication and clustering.

-Redis is for ephemeral data
+* Redis is for ephemeral data

 Data structures: